 But I already stumbled upon one back home in Colorado before the trip even started.

-Pizzolato Raboso Piave DOC derives its fierce beauty from the Raboso Piave grape, a tannic red that has its roots firmly planted in eastern Veneto.
-According to the world’s leading Italian grape authority, Ian d’Agata, Raboso may be one of Italy’s oldest documented grape varieties, whose lineage can be traced back to the 13th century.
-Frequently known as Friularo, in the Piave area the grape’s rough and rude acidity and tannin is ingeniously corralled by a portion of the wine undergoing appassimento.
+Pizzolato Raboso Piave DOC derives its fierce beauty from the Raboso Piave grape (also known as Friularo), a tannic red that has its roots firmly planted in eastern Veneto.
+According to Ian d’Agata, Raboso may be one of Italy’s oldest documented grape varieties, whose lineage can be traced back to the 13th century.
+In the Piave area, the grape’s rough tannins and rude acidity are ingeniously softened by a portion of the wine undergoing appassimento.

 This process, where grapes are air-dried so the sugars are concentrated, is prevalent across Veneto, particularly in Valpolicella.
 But rather than pass the wine through the vinacce (leftover unpressed skins and lees) a second time as they do with ripasso wines in Valpo, here they simply blend a small portion of the passito wine into the dry wine.
 That passito wine spends between 60 to 90 days drying, and it brings tremendous benefit to the wine.
 Not only does it round the wine’s edges and soften the tannic body blows, but it also adds depth and fullness.

 This added blend of passito wine is required in the wines of Piave Mallanotte DOCG, and can be used in Raboso Piave DOC (a lower-tiered version with less stringent requirements).